makandra/geordi/README.md

 ### `geordi delete-dumps [DIRECTORY]`
 Delete database dump files (*.dump).

-Example: `geordi delete_dumps` or `geordi delete_dumps ~/tmp/dumps`
+Example: `geordi delete-dumps` or `geordi delete-dumps ~/tmp/dumps`

-Recursively search for files ending in `*.dump` and offer to delete those.
+Recursively searches for files ending in `.dump` and offers to delete them.
 When no argument is given, two default directories are searched for dump files: the current working directory and `~/dumps` (for dumps created with geordi).

-Geordi will ask for confirmation before actually deleting files.
+Will ask for confirmation before actually deleting files.

 ### `geordi deploy [STAGE]`